metalstack cloud

 • The tenant owner can access billing data and has access to the onboarding.

-2.2 Project Invitations
+2.2 Tenant Invitations

 If you are the owner of the current project, you are able to invite other users into the current project.
 Make sure to select the desired tenant and project in the web UI.